jerryq27/Cheatsheets/WebDevelopment/Vue.md

 ### Styling

+#### Inline style

 We use objects to modify styles in Vue.
 The expression we pass into `v-bind:style` is an object with user-defined styles.

-Inline style:
+The CSS properties can be written using CamelCase or kebab-case:

 ```html
 <div v-bind:style="{ background: blue, fontSize: 14 }"></div>